 Wildon Story

-Community Coordinator
+Assistant Director of Residential Life

-George Washington University
+The John Hopkins University

 Former Maddox Hall & Belmont Commons RD

 "Serving as a Residence Director at Belmont University provided countless lessons I have taken with me beyond the university.
 Through Belmont's Residence Life program, I was able to learn how to cultivate meaningful relationships with both students and colleagues, and that has shaped the work I continue today.
 It was a pleasure to serve alongside supervisors who cared for me as an individual and who pushed me to create better programs, get involved in areas of Student Affairs, and supported me through my professional work.
 I'm thankful for the relationships and lessons I learned through my tenure as a Residence Director at Belmont."